DUNE-DAQ/docs/docs/packages/daq-buildtools/Compiling-and-running.md

 ```
 dbt-build.sh --help
 ```
 Finally, note that both the output of your builds and your unit tests are logged to files in the `./log` subdirectory.
-These files may have ASCII color codes which make them difficult to read with some tools; `more` or `cat`, however, will display the colors and not the codes themselves.
+These files will have ASCII color codes which make them difficult to read with some tools; `less -R <logfilename>`, however, will display the colors and not the codes themselves.

 </details>

 ## Running

-In order to run the applications built during the above procedure, the system needs to be instructed on where to look for the libraries that can be used to instantiate objects.
-This is handled by the `dbt-setup-runtime-environment` script which was placed in MyTopDir when you ran dbt-create.sh; all you need to do is the following:
+In order to access the applications, libraries and plugins built in your `./build` area during the above procedure, the system needs to be instructed on where to look for them.
+This is handled by the `dbt-setup-runtime-environment` script which was placed in MyTopDir when you ran `dbt-create.sh`; all you need to do is the following:
 ```
 dbt-setup-runtime-environment
 ```

-Note that if you add a new repo to your development area, after building your new code you'll need to run the script again.
+Note that if you add a new repo to your development area, after building your new code - and hence putting its output in `./build` - you'll need to run the script again.
+Also note that `dbt-setup-runtime-environment` is a superset of `dbt-setup-build-environment` in that if it sees that `dbt-setup-build-environment` hasn't already been sourced, it will source it for you.

-Once the runtime environment is set, just run the application you need. listrev, however, has no applications; it's just a DAQ module plugin which get added to CET_PLUGIN_PATH.
+Once the runtime environment is set, just run the application you need. listrev, however, has no applications; it's just a set of DAQ module plugins which get added to CET_PLUGIN_PATH.

 We're now going to go through a demo in which we'll use a DAQ module from listrev called RandomDataListGenerator to generate vectors of random numbers and then reverse them with listrev's ListReverser module.